robermorales/visualligence/README.md

 Source datasets and execution of visualizations are extern to that project.

-For further information, please contact [rober.morales@gmail.com]
+For further information, please contact rober.morales@gmail.com or visit http://visualligence.com/